 Maine is one of the many New England states with a long history in the shipbuilding and paper industries.
 For decades, Maine has been associated with industrial use of asbestos in these particular industries.
-As a result, there has many incidences related to health problems such as asbestosis, lung cancer, and mesothelioma.
+As a result, there have been many incidences related to health problems such as asbestosis, lung cancer, and mesothelioma.
 A dedicated Maine mesothelioma lawyer can assist families in getting the help they need and compensation they deserve.

 If you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, it’s important to note that you may qualify for substantial compensation.
 Fill out our form to get a free Financial Compensation Packet.
 You’ll learn about the top mesothelioma lawyers in your Maine, how to get paid in 90 days, how to file a claim for the asbestos trust funds, and more.